 Anxiety disorders affect a quarter of the population, with general anxiety disorder and social anxiety disorder being among the most common (Taylor et al., 2019).
 Childhood is a critical period for developing general and social anxiety disorders (Essau & Gabidon, 2013), which disrupt the child’s social, emotional, and academic development (Taylor et al., 2019).
-They are the most difficult emotional disorders experienced by children and adolescents (Halldorsson et al., 2019b) and when untreated, often affect functioning in adulthood (Taylor et al., 2019).
+They are the most difficult emotional disorders experienced by children and adolescents (Halldorsson et al., 2019) and when untreated, often affect functioning in adulthood (Taylor et al., 2019).

 The most common way of treating childhood anxiety disorders is cognitive behavioural therapy (CBT) (Taylor et al., 2019), which has been found to be effective in 60% of cases, mainly among children under the age of 15.
 This therapy technique places an emphasis on the patient’s behavior, thoughts, and beliefs.
 The incorporation of positive and calming talk in response to anxiety-provoking thoughts, role play as part of the therapeutic process (Craske et al., 2014), and gradual interoceptive exposure to anxiety-provoking situations while creating new and positive experiences, among other things, by using humor and positive reinforcement (Abramowitz et al., 2012; Craske et al., 2014) have been found to be effective.
-Other significant factors in the success of the treatment is the relationship between the therapist and the patient, which among other things, is formed due to the protective and empathic environment in which it develops (Hoffman, 2019).
+Other significant factors in the success of the treatment is the relationship between the therapist and the patient, which is formed within a protective and empathic environment (Hoffman, 2019).

 While CBT has been proven effective, about 40% of children continue to experience significant levels of anxiety after the treatment is over (Alkozei et al., 2014).
 Studies show that CBT has low effectiveness in cases of social anxiety (Warwick et al., 2017) and that the technique of generating competing thoughts in response to negative thinking only partially helps to reduce physical symptoms (Alkozei et al., 2015).
 In this context, researchers found that combining arousal reduction techniques, such as relaxation, with cognitive therapy techniques that help organize, normalize, and explain physical arousal symptoms as part of stress-related phenomena, significantly contribute to the reduction of symptoms (Alkozei et al., 2015).
 One of the techniques combining a cognitive approach with physical intervention is the Unified Protocol for Transdiagnostic Treatment of Emotional Disorders (Barlow, 2008), which combines relaxation and self-relaxation techniques that include observing and focusing on the body, accepting phsycial sensations without judging them, and talking about the expereince, emotions, and sensations.